ur-tcs/programming-2-ex-0/README.md

         - main
             - scala (all of your Scala code goes here)
                 - Main.scala (Entry point of program) <-- this is all we need for now
+        - test
+            - scala
+                - MySuite.scala (unit tests for this project)
 ```

 When you compiled it, new files appears.
 Do not pay too much attention to them for now, you are going to work with `Main.scala`, at least at the beginning.